 I make this quite often to go with the rotis & my family loves it because it is so aromatic, flavorful & tastes delicious.

 In Indian Cuisine we use spinach to make different kinds of dishes.
-I add a handful of the fresh leaves to sambar, stir fry dishes and some times even to make chutney.
+This chana saag is a favorite at home and often I add a handful of the fresh leaves to sambar, stir fry dishes and some times even to make chutney.
 Here are some you may want to check.

 How to make spinach curry

 1.Heat oil in a pot and add cumin seeds.